 - Web Portal: When a new user first creates their profile with an email address, Gmail or Facebook, they will be prompted to accept the ToS and consent for their email address, name and IP to be stored.
 If they do not give consent, they will not be able to create a profile.

-- Widget: When a user submits a ticket in the widget, gives an NPS rating or posts an idea, they will be prompted to accept the ToS and consent for their email address, name and IP to be stored.
+- Widget: When a user submits an Idea via the widget, or gives an NPS rating, they will be prompted to accept the ToS and consent for their email address, name and IP to be stored.
 If they do not give consent, they will not be able to proceed.

 Q: What about when a user clicks "vote" on an idea and enters their email address?